Jesse Huang

 Email: [first initial]654[last name]@uwaterloo.ca

-I am a mathematician studying the algebra and geometry of Homological Mirror Symmetry (HMS).
-HMS emerged from string theory as a mathematical incarnation of the A/B-model duality.
-It asserts that for a pair of mirror Calabi–Yau manifolds (X,Y), the category of B-branes (coherent sheaves) on X is equivalent to the category of A-branes (Lagrangian submanifolds with local systems) on Y. This correspondence exchanges complex moduli with Kähler moduli, holomorphic bundles with Lagrangian cycles, and extension groups with Floer cohomologies, providing a categorified form of superstring T-duality in the type II theories.
+Homological Mirror Symmetry (HMS) emerged from string theory as a mathematical incarnation of the type IIA/IIB string duality.
+It asserts that for a pair of mirror Calabi–Yau manifolds (X,Y), the category of topological B-branes (coherent sheaves) on X is equivalent to the category of topological A-branes (Lagrangian submanifolds with local systems) on Y. This correspondence exchanges complex moduli with Kähler moduli, holomorphic bundles with Lagrangian cycles, and extension groups with Floer cohomologies, providing a categorified form of superstring T-duality in the type II theories.
+HMS captures how two apparently distinct quantum field theories - the topological A-model and B-model - encode equivalent information about the same underlying superstring background.
+Morphisms in these categories correspond to open-string states, and the compositions record worldsheet instanton corrections.
+Thus HMS is not merely a geometric coincidence but a precise mathematical realization of string duality in the BPS sector.

 To develop a combinatorial symplectic geometry framework for categorical wall-crossing and phase transitions of supersymmetric gauge theories.